Tyler-Pritchard/rrsite/README.md

   - [Contributing](#contributing)
   - [License](#license)
   - [Contact](#contact)

+## Timeline Feature

+### Description

+The **Timeline** feature, accessible under the "History" section, provides a detailed view of Rob Rich’s journey and accomplishments.
+Built using Knight Lab’s Timeline.js library, it dynamically imports content from a Google Sheet, displaying text, images, and audio clips hosted on Soundcloud.

+### Usage and Configuration
+1. **Embedding the Timeline**: The timeline is embedded using an iframe that connects to Knight Lab’s external service, which reads directly from a designated Google Sheet.
+Each row in the sheet represents an event on the timeline, where you can define:

+- **Date**: Date of the event
+- **Headline**: Title of the event
+- **Text**: Description of the event
+- **Media URL**: Links to images or audio hosted on Soundcloud, which users can play directly within the timeline

+2. **Updating the Timeline Content:**

+- Modify the Google Sheet associated with the timeline.
+- Add new rows to include additional events or edit existing rows to update content.
+- Ensure that images are publicly accessible URLs (we recommend Google Drive or other free hosting platforms) and that audio files are hosted via Soundcloud for compatibility.

+3. **Troubleshooting Common Issues**:

+- If the timeline is not loading or displaying correctly, verify the Content Security Policy (CSP) settings in `vercel.json` and `server.js`.
+Ensure the following directives are present:
+  - `"frame-src"` allows both `https://cdn.knightlab.com` and `https://soundcloud.com`.
+- If an audio or image link appears broken, ensure the link is public and formatted correctly in the Google Sheet.
+- Make a copy of the spreadsheet template at `https://timeline.knightlab.com/#make` and follow the instructions to create your own custome timeline.

 ## Getting Started
 To get started with this project, follow the instructions below for installation and setup.